Erick156/osticket-prereqs/README.md

 </p>
 <p>

-After registering PHP, I installed the osTicket file.
-Once the file was installed, I extracted and copied the “upload” folder to c:\inetpub\wwwroot.
-Within c:\inetpub\wwwroot, I renamed “upload” to “osTicket”.
-After this, I restarted IIS Manager and clicked the sites tab.
+1.After registering PHP, install the osTicket file.
+2.Once the file is installed, extract it.
+3.Copy the "upload" folder to C:\inetpub\wwwroot.
+4.Within C:\inetpub\wwwroot, rename the "upload" folder to "osTicket".
+5.Restart IIS Manager.
+6.Click on "Sites" in the IIS Manager.
 </p>
 <br />